Next Issue Date: September 16, 2024

 The AASM Foundation will support dissemination and implementation sleep research through the Strategic Research Grant focused on these research domains:

-1. Dissemination and Implementation of AASM Clinical Practice Standards
+1. Dissemination and Implementation of AASM Clinical Guidance Documents

-The American Academy of Sleep Medicine (AASM) publishes various evidence-based practice standards, such as clinical practice guidelines, clinical guidance statements, position statements, and consensus statements and papers.
-Research must focus on strategies that increase the accessibility, usefulness, and uptake of the AASM’s evidence and recommendations among targeted end-users, such as clinicians, patients, caregivers, decision makers and healthcare stakeholders.
+The American Academy of Sleep Medicine (AASM) publishes various guidance documents, such as clinical practice guidelines, clinical guidance statements, position statements, consensus statements and papers, and quality measures.
+Projects must focus on understanding whether this guidance is followed, identifying barriers to adoption, and evaluating strategies that increase the dissemination, accessibility, and uptake of the AASM’s guidance and recommendations among targeted end-users, such as clinicians, patients, caregivers, payers, policymakers, and other healthcare stakeholders.

-2. Dissemination and Implementation of Research Findings from Funded AASM Foundation Research Projects
+1. Dissemination and Implementation of Research Findings from AASM Foundation-Funded Research Projects

 The AASM Foundation is committed to moving evidence generated from AASM Foundation-funded projects into practice to improve the diagnosis and care for people with sleep disorders.
-Research must focus on strategies that facilitate the uptake of AASM Foundation-funded research project findings in real-world practice settings and targeted populations.
-The proposal can be submitted by the original AASM Foundation-funded research project investigator or by an individual investigator with support from the original investigator whose findings are being disseminated or implemented in the project proposal.
+Projects must focus on strategies that facilitate the uptake of AASM Foundation-funded research project findings in real-world practice settings and relevant populations.
+Applications can be submitted by the original AASM Foundation-funded research project investigator or by an individual investigator with support from the original investigator whose findings are being disseminated or implemented in the project proposal.

 1 Parthasarathy, S., Carskadon, M. A., Jean-Louis, G., Owens, J., Bramoweth, A., Combs, D., Hale, L., Harrison, E., Hart, C. N., Hasler, B. P., Honaker, S. M., Hertenstein, E., Kuna, S., Kushida, C., Levenson, J. C., Murray, C., Pack, A. I., Pillai, V., Pruiksma, K., Seixas, A., … Buysse, D. (2016).
 Implementation of Sleep and Circadian Science: Recommendations from the Sleep Research Society and National Institutes of Health Workshop.
 Sleep, 39(12), 2061–2075. https://doi.org/10.5665/sleep.6300